We may earn commission from affiliate links →

 The island in Lake Bleed is the only natural island in Slovenia which you can visit by taking a flat-bottomed boat called Pletna.
 You will find a 17th church created for the Assumption of Mary that is said to grant wishes.
 Near the vicinity is a bell tower with an interesting legend that entails a groom to carry his bride up 99 steps for a happy union.
 This tradition continues to be followed by couples who get married on the island.

 Home to one of Europe’s most iconic bridges, Mostar is arguably the number one attraction in Bosnia-Herzegovina.
-Its Stari Most, literally Old Bridge, is listed as World Heritage by UNESCO and is of incredible historic and cultural significance.
+Its Stari Most, literally Old Bridge, is listed as World Heritage by UNESCO and is of incredible historical and cultural significance.

 In addition to this most scenic of bridges, you’ll also find other exciting photography opportunities elsewhere in the Old Town.
 Crisscrossed by cobbled streets and dotted with Turkish bazaars, you’ll have a blast shooting street life in this gorgeous city.